Solar, wood and energy efficiency technical assistance for NH’s rural small businesses

 NH Rural Renewables provides no-cost energy technical assistance to rural small businesses and agricultural producers throughout New Hampshire.
 Our experts from Lakes Region Community College, Plymouth Area Renewable Energy Initiative, Innovative Natural Resource Solutions and Wapack Sustainability help evaluate the suitability of solar PV, modern wood heat and energy efficiency improvements for your business.
 With the COVID-19 pandemic, we know small businesses are stressed.
 Let us help your business thrive with reduced energy costs.
 Our vendor-neutral, no-cost services are made possible with a grant from the USDA Rural Development- Rural Energy for America Program.

 Contact us: Andy Duncan

-Apply for expert technical assistance services in 2020.
+Apply for expert sustainable energy technical assistance services.
 Complete your Technical Assistance Application today!

 Does your business qualify for NH Rural Renewables’ no-cost expert technical assistance?

 - Small Business as defined by U.S. SBA.